 To get the best out of my day of fishing in the Gulf of Mexico, I decided to take a charter.
-Being a local, the Captain would know the best spots to catch the big fish.
+Being local, the captain would know the best spots to catch the big fish.

 These waters are home to a variety of fish species, including Blackfin Tuna, Cobia, Barracuda, Mahi Mahi, Amberjack, Snapper and Grouper.